ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/github-arm-runners/actions.md

   push:
 ```

-If you make a change to your `Dockerfile` and push it to the repository, the workflow will automatically run.
+If you make a change to your `Dockerfile` and push it to the repository, the workflow automatically runs.

 You can now use GitHub Actions to build multi-architecture images without using QEMU instruction emulation or using a self-hosted runner on a Arm server.